TianLuHarvard/MERFISH-based_CRISPR_screening_in_mammalian_cells/README.md

 ------Matlab sequence analysis------

-The Matlab sequence analysis for building the barcode to genetic variant lookup table is comprised of three scripts:
+The Matlab sequence analysis for building the barcode to genetic variant lookup table is comprised of three scripts

 Code authors

 Tian Lu [lutian125@gmail.com]